MAECProject/python-maec/README.rst

 --------

 Bug reports and feature requests are welcome and encouraged.
 Pull requests are especially appreciated.
-Feel free to use the issue tracker on GitHub, join the [MAEC Community Email Discussion List](https://maec.mitre.org/community/discussionlist.html), or send an email directly to maec@mitre.org.
+Feel free to use the issue tracker on GitHub, join the `MAEC Community Email Discussion List <https://maec.mitre.org/community/discussionlist.html>`_, or send an email directly to maec@mitre.org.